AguaClara/Textbook/AIDE/Specifications.rst

    #.
 The plant shall have a spare set of dosing tubes on hand for each chemical feed so that one set of tubes can be cleaned while the other set is in use.

    #.
-Head loss through all other tubes and fittings other than the dosing tubes shall be less than 5% of the head loss through the dosing tubes.
+Head loss through all other tubes and fittings connecting the constant level tank to the free discharge at the dose slide shall be less than 5% of the head loss through the dosing tubes.

 #.
 Chemical Dose Controller |Doser|

    1. One end of the chemical dose controller (see :numref:`figure_spec_doser`) is connected to a float in the plant entrance tank.
-The dose slider and thus the ends of the doser hoses are located on the other half of the chemical dose controller lever.
+The dose slider and thus the ends of the doser hoses are located on the other end of the chemical dose controller lever.

    #.
-To provide a reasonable maximum angle of the lever system the lever on the float side shall be at least two times as long as the LFOM change in water depth.
+The lever on the float side shall be at least two times as long as the LFOM change in water depth (typically 20 cm) to provide a reasonable maximum angle of the lever system.

 .. _figure_spec_doser: